 \subsubsection{Generalized quantum gates}

-In this section, an outline of generalized qudit gates is conferred.
-The generalisation can be delineated as discrete quantum states of any arity.
-In a quantum algorithm, for modification of the quamtum state, unitary qudit gates are applied.
-For logic synthesis of quantum walks in $d$-dimensional quantum system, it is necessary to take into account one-qudit generalized gates viz.
+In this section, an outline of generalized qudit gates \cite{Wang_2020, Garcia_Escartin_2013} is conferred.
+The generalization can be delineated as discrete quantum states of any arity.
+In a quantum algorithm, for modification of the quantum state, unitary qudit gates are applied.
+For the logic synthesis of quantum walks in $d$-dimensional quantum system, it is necessary to take into account one-qudit generalized gates viz.
 NOT gate ($X_d$), Hadamard gate ($F_d$), two-qudit generalized CNOT gate ($C_{X,d}$) and Generalized multi-controlled Toffoli gate ($C^{n}_{X,d}$).
 These gates are expressed in detail for better understanding:

 \textbf{Generalized NOT gate:} $X^d_{+a}$, the generalized NOT can be defined as $X^d_{+a}\ket{x}=\ket{(x+a) \mod d}$, where $1 \le a \le d-1$.
 For visualization of the $X^d_{+a}$ gate, we have used a 'rectangle' ($\Hsquare$). '$X^d_{+a}$' in the 'rectangle' box represents the generalized NOT.
 In binary quantum systems, NOT gate is represented as $\otimes$ or '$X$' in the '$\Hsquare$' box.